codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

         // Attach the listener to the AdapterView onCreate lvItems.setOnScrollListener(new EndlessScrollListener() {
 	    @Override
-	    public void onLoadMore(int page, int totalItemsCount) {
+	    public boolean onLoadMore(int page, int totalItemsCount) {
                 // Triggered only when new data needs to be appended to the list
                 // Add whatever code is needed to append new items to your AdapterView customLoadMoreDataFromApi(page);
                 // or customLoadMoreDataFromApi(totalItemsCount);
-                return true; // ONLY if more data can still be loaded; false otherwise.
+                return true; // ONLY if more data is actually being loaded; false otherwise.
 	    }
         });
     }